nlfiedler/magick-rust/README.md

 * [Clang](https://clang.llvm.org) (version 3.5 or higher)
     - Or whatever version is dictated by [rust-bindgen](https://github.com/rust-lang/rust-bindgen)
 * Windows requires MSVC toolchain
 * Optionally `pkg-config`, to facilitate linking with ImageMagick.
-Or you can set linker parameters via environment variables.
+Or you can set linker parameters via environment variables as described in the next section.

 ## Build and Test

-Pretty simple for now.
+On FreeBSD, Linux, and macOS the following commands should suffice.

 ```shell
 $ cargo build